writethedocs/www/docs/conf/atlantic/2024/news/announcing-speakers.rst

 --------------------

 Every year, we look to bring a wide range of voices to the Write the Docs stage.
-Because the role of "documentarian" looks so different to each of us, we aim for a line-up that spans a good mix of practical, philosophical, and technical topics – with the odd whimsical one thrown in for good measure.
+Because the role of "documentarian" looks so different to each of us, we aim for a line-up that spans a good mix of practical, philosophical, and technical topics – as well as some that cater to experts in the field and some that cater to beginners.
 We hope you're as excited about our program as we are!

 .. datatemplate::